cloudmesh-community/fa18-523-71/paper/paper.md

-- IoT based Asset Tracking System in Transportation & Logistics \: Number of assets were able to be tracked down by the existing tracking systems and the system use to breakdown reaching its threshold after the number of assets tracked increased exponentially.
+- *IoT based Asset Tracking System in Transportation & Logistics:* Number of assets were able to be tracked down by the existing tracking systems and the system use to breakdown reaching its threshold after the number of assets tracked increased exponentially.
 Since the devices used for tracking were from diversified manufacturers, it became increasingly difficult to analyze, draw inferences from the data and provide Business Intelligence reports.
 The solution to this was Internet of Things (IoT) which helped built a server for processing robust messaging.
 Geo-fencing was brought into implementation using IoT which would allow a trigger to be made on an asset entering or leaving a area.
 Also, an engine with respect to analytics was developed with a view to provide better data insights and meaningful Business Intelligence reports [@www-iot-industrialusecase].